syoyo/tinyexr/README.md

   * 1 = precision based variable rate compression
   * 2 = accuracy based variable rate compression

-And the one of following attributes must exist, depending on the `zfpCompressionType` value.
+And the one of following attributes must exist in EXR, depending on the `zfpCompressionType` value.

 * `zfpCompressionRate` (double)
   * Specifies compression rate for fixed rate compression.